 Alder Hey is in the West Derby area of Liverpool, a five-minute drive from the M62 and easily accessible by public transport.

-You can use Google Maps for directions to Alder Hey.
+You can get directions to Alder Hey from Google Maps.

 The Emergency Department is also accessible from the East Prescot Road and multi-storey car park entrances by walking through the hospital atrium.

-Charges will now be applied at an hourly rate.
-Our new payment tariff is outlined below:
+Charges to visitors will now be applied at an hourly rate following the new payment tariff below:

 To avoid issues with accessing the multi-storey car park, please use the Eaton Road entrance and park large wheelchair accessible vehicles in the Emergency Department car park.